Dan J. Harkey

 Both current and future recorded liens are subordinated to Pace/Hero loans by operation of law.

 Pace/Hero loan interest rates are 3-4% higher than traditional mortgages, and up to 5% of these are administrative costs, including brokerage and securitization fees.
-The subordinated lender could have to pay for this in the event of borrower default.
+The subordinated lender could have to pay for this in the event of Borrower default.

 Secured real property lenders are not notified of current or future Pace/Hero loans because there is no requirement to inform the secured lender(s).

-The maximum annual property taxes and voluntary assessment payments allowed by a Pace/Hero loan program can go up to 5% of the subject property's market value.
+The maximum annual property taxes and voluntary assessment payments allowed by a Pace/Hero loan program can go up to 5% of the subject property’s market value.
 This means you add up the annual property tax and the Pace/Hero loan payment so that the total amount cannot exceed 5% of the value.
-Upon review, this is a considerable sum or high loan-to-value, which could encumber the property in a superior or super-priority position.
+Upon review, this is a considerable sum or a high loan-to-value ratio, which could encumber the property in a superior or super-priority position.

 Abatement and replacement of asbestos roof covering, wall and ceiling insulation, floor tiles, sheet flooring, heat ducts/taping, and exhaust flues.